Latvian National Armed Forces: After restoration of independence (1991–present)

 In 2007, Latvia abolished conscription, switching to a professional, volunteer-based service model.
 However, after the start of the Russo-Ukrainian War in 2014, calls for reintroducing mandatory military service reappeared, with the full invasion of Ukraine by Russia in 2022 being a decisive boost to this momentum, despite initial skepticism from the top leadership in the NBS and the Ministry of Defence.
-In July 2022, Defence Minister Artis Pabriks announced a plan for the re-introduction of military service – officially called the National Defense Service (Valsts aizsardzības dienests, VAD) – first on a voluntary basis and then in compulsory form at a later date for physically and mentally capable males aged 18–27, starting from January 2023.
+In July 2022, Defence Minister Artis Pabriks announced a plan for the reintroduction of military service – officially called the National Defense Service (Valsts aizsardzības dienests, VAD) – first on a voluntary basis and then in compulsory form at a later date for physically and mentally capable males aged 18–27, starting from January 2023.
 The Government of Latvia supported the plan in September, with the next required step being the approval of the Saeima.
-The Cabinet also supported the proposed transitional period from 2023 to 2028, that the length of the service would be 10 months and that service can be postponed until 26 years of age.
-Alternative service options would involve serving in a National Guard unit on a part-time basis for 5 years; civil service or special military courses for students.
+The Cabinet also supported the proposed transitional period from 2023 to 2028, where the length of the service would be 10 months and that service can be postponed until 26 years of age.
+Alternative service options would involve serving in a National Guard unit on a part-time basis for 5 years; civil service, or special military courses for students.